Politics of Gabon: Political conditions

 Despite further anti-government demonstrations after the untimely death of an opposition leader, the first multi-party National Assembly elections in almost 30 years took place in September–October 1990, with the PDG garnering a large majority.
 Following President Bongo's re-election in December 1993 with 51% of the vote, opposition candidates refused to validate the election results.
 Serious civil disturbances, which were heavily repressed by the presidential guard, led to an agreement between the government and opposition factions to work toward a political settlement.
-These talks led to the Paris Accords in November 1994 in which several opposition figures were included in a government of national unity.
+These talks led to the Paris Accords in November 1994, in which several opposition figures were included in a government of national unity.
 This arrangement soon broke down, and the 1996 and 1997 legislative and municipal elections provided the background for renewed partisan politics.
 The PDG won a landslide victory in the legislative election, but several major cities, including Libreville, elected opposition mayors during the 1997 local election.
 President Bongo coasted to an easy re-election in December 1998 with 66% of the vote against a divided opposition.
-While Bongo's major opponents rejected the outcome as fraudulent, international observers characterized the result as representative even if the election suffered from serious administrative problems.
-There was no serious civil disorder or protests following the election in contrast to the 1993 election.
+While Bongo's major opponents rejected the outcome as fraudulent, international observers characterized the result as representative, even if the election suffered from serious administrative problems.
+There was no serious civil disorder or protests following the election, in contrast to the 1993 election.

-President Omar Ali Bongo narrowly beat rival Jean Ping in the official results of the Presidential election in 2016.
+President Omar Ali Bongo narrowly beat rival Jean Ping in the official results of the presidential election in 2016.
 With results showing a trend of success for Ping, the final province's results were released after significant delays, showing a remarkable 99.5% support for President Bongo in Haut-Ogooue.
 This was conveniently just enough to push Ali Bongo into first place.
 An EU Election Observation Mission present in the country declared that observers had incurred problems accessing the process of vote counting.
 The right to demonstrate or express oneself was described by the mission as 'restrictive'.
 The electoral regulations benefitted President Bongo, according to the Mission's report.

+On 31 August 2023, army officers who seized power, ending the Bongo family's 55-year hold on power, named Gen Brice Oligui Nguema as the country's transitional leader.
+On 4 September 2023, General Nguema was sworn in as interim president of Gabon.
+The October 2024 Gabon constitutional referendum is the next development.